runticm/tq-work/README.md

 `cd tq-work/`
 In AWS account run this CloudFormation template <ecs-cluster.template>, set name to EcsClusterStack and select key name.
 All other settings leave default
 When its done add another CloudFormation template <ecs-jenkins-demo.template>, set name to JenkinsStack and leave all other setting as default
-When its done create ECR repository (private) and name it hallo-world
+When its done create ECR repository (private) and name it hello-world
 In EC2 console look fo ssh to Jenkins instance and take public ip
 `ssh -i <key> ec2-user@<ip_of_jenkins>`
 `sudo yum update –y`